 Storage room (move items to shed and arrange for

-Gallery (mop and general cleaning)
+Gallery (mop and general cleaning) and paint rear

 The FMBAA membership reached 225 in early

 March.
 New members joining since the last Brush

 Meredith Hoag (George)

 Richard Alwine (Beverly)

 N. Gail Frazier (John)

 Mary Klunk: 3rd Place for “Red and Yellow”

 Big Arts juried exhibition: “Artist’s Best”